Johnstul/QR-Decomposition-Images/README.md

 # QR-Decomposition-Images
-Applying Linear Algebra QR Decomposition to image matrices
+## Applying Linear Algebra QR Decomposition to image matrices

+## Python code created by Debananda Chakraborty and John Stulich

 If the Jupyter notebooks are unable to load online (they are still downloadable) due to a possible sourcing issue,